calebzakarin/ScumScan/README.md

 #to do

-File references are made in absolute file paths on Max's hard drive.
+- File references are made in absolute file paths on Max's hard drive.
 Ideally these should be relative file paths.
+- Upload to inaturalist.